 The Tift Scholars Program honors a select group of young women at Mercer with scholarships and inclusion in one of the University's most distinguished scholastic organizations.
-A Tift College Scholar is known for her intellect, spirituality, commitment and dedication to her school, family, church and community.
+A Tift College Scholar is known for her intellect, leadership abilities, values, and commitment and dedication to the service of others.

 Tift Scholars participate in membership meetings and alumnae events, including an annual Open House and Tift College Alumnae Weekend.
 There are many benefits associated with being a Tift Scholar, but the greatest reward of all is becoming a part of an enduring legacy that began at Tift College more than 150 years ago and continues today at Mercer University.

 The Tift College Scholars Creed

 To contribute faithfully and whole-heartedly

 Tift College Scholarship Competition

 Mercer holds the Presidential Scholarship Competition each fall.
 Select female candidates who attend this competition are also invited to interview for the Tift College Scholars Association; interviews are held during the competition.

 Following the interviews, a committee of Tift College Alumnae and Tift College Scholar Alumnae selects the Scholars based on interview and SAT/ACT scores, high school grade point averages, extracurricular activities, community and church involvement, and special abilities such as music, drama, debate, athletics or leadership.
 Selection as a Tift Scholar offers inclusion in the Tift College Scholars Association and the opportunity to be selected as the Bessie Willingham Tift Scholar, a distinct honor that includes a full tuition scholarship.